Dexter1618/Coursera_Capstone/README.md

-# Coursera_Capstone
-IBM Specialization; Applied Data Science; Coursera; Capstone Project Course
+# This is the Capstone Project for IBM's "Applied Data Science Specialization" on Coursera